 If you or someone you care about are navigating this, changes to look out for in mood and behavior include:

-- If normal functioning is significantly impaired.
+- Normal functioning is significantly impaired.
 For example, missing important obligations.

 - Thoughts of hurting themselves or others.